Table of Contents

-In studies regarding population genetics, it is not the individual that is the focus but rather larger groups of individuals that reproduce together.
+When studying population genetics, it is not the individual that is the focus but rather the larger groups of individuals that reproduce together.
 This population provides a common gene pool.
-The gene pool contains several alleles of one gene and the relative proportions of these alleles are called gene frequency.
-Gene flow is created if individuals migrate into or away from the population.
+The gene pool contains several alleles of one gene and the relative proportions of these alleles are termed as gene frequency.
+Gene flow is created when individuals migrate into or away from the population.

 In 1908, Hardy and Weinberg found (independently of one another):

-The frequencies of the alleles and the genotypes remain constant over generations within a population if the genetic recombination takes place according to Mendel’s rules without any export out of or import of genes into the existing gene pool.
+The frequencies of alleles and genotypes remained constant over generations within a population if the genetic recombination took place according to Mendel’s rules without any export out of or import of genes into the existing gene pool.
 Hence, a mathematical model can be derived via the probability test: the Hardy-Weinberg equation.

 The Hardy-Weinberg equation

-With the aid of the Hardy-Weinberg equation, population geneticists calculate what percentage of a certain disease the gene carries.
+With the aid of the Hardy-Weinberg equation, population geneticists are able to calculate what percentage of a certain disease is contained in a gene.

 If gene A and gene a are distributed in a population which is constant, the following applies: